Public Media for the Yukon-Kuskokwim Delta

 At the Unalakleet checkpoint along the second half of the trail, Kaiser told Iditarod Insider that the race had shaped up to be "a tough Iditarod" for his team.
 Along the trail, several dogs on Kaiser's team became sick.
 Kaiser began dropping dogs one day into the race and appeared to supplement by taking extra rest at or between checkpoints to allow his reduced team to recoup.

-But the eight-dog team appeared perky and were soon rewarded for their 1000-mile triumph as Kaiser dispersed chunks of meat soon after crossing through the finish.
+Crossing the finish line, Kaiser’s eight-dog team appeared perky.
+They were soon rewarded for their 1,000-mile triumph as Kaiser dispersed chunks of meat.

 Samantha (she/her) is a news reporter at KYUK.